Val Kilmer: Relationships and family

-Kilmer has dated Cher, Lesley Ann Warren, Cindy Crawford, Angelina Jolie, Daryl Hannah and Ellen Barkin.
+Over the years, Kilmer dated Cher, Lesley Ann Warren, Cindy Crawford, Angelina Jolie, Daryl Hannah and Ellen Barkin.

 Kilmer was married to actress Joanne Whalley from March 1988 to February 1996.
-The two met while working together on the film Willow.
-They have two children, a daughter, Mercedes (b.
-1991), and a son, Jack (b.
-1995).
+The two met while working together on the 1988 film Willow.
+They had two children, Mercedes and Jack Kilmer.

+Residences and activities

+Kilmer owned a 6000 acre ranch in New Mexico, where he would trek, hike, fish, and raise bison.
+He sold it in 2011.

+Kilmer was an avid musician; he released a demo album, Sessions with Mick, in 2007.
+He was also a painter and photographer.